ncspimenta/bolsonaro-foreign-policy/IPRI_Data/README.md

 - `/data/raw/`: Raw data from Weeks 1 and 6-29, as released by IPRI.
 - `/data/clean`: Cleaned dataset used for analysis.
 - `/scripts/`: R scripts for data cleaning, descriptive analysis, and modeling.
-- `/figures/`: Visual outputs, such as approval trends, wordclouds, and regression plots.
+- `/figures/`: Visual outputs, such as approval trends, wordclouds, and bigram analyses.
-- `/output/`: Summary of main results and interpretations (not yet uploaded).
+- `/output/`: Summary of main results and interpretations.
-- `article.pdf`: Research article draft based on this project (not yet uploaded).
+- `article.pdf`: Research article draft based on this project.

 ## Code and Scripts